Sean0418/Twilio-Alpha-Insurance-Agent/README.md

 - **Automated Outbound Calling:** Initiates calls programmatically via the Twilio Voice API.
 - **Real-time Interaction:** Uses WebSockets (Twilio ConversationRelay) for low-latency voice communication.
 - **Context Management:** Maintains conversation history and customer data for personalized interactions.
-- **Post-Call Analytics:** Integrates with Twilio Intelligence to analyze call recordings for sentiment, topics, and performance, storing insights in an SQLite database.
+- **Post-Call Analytics:** Integrates with Twilio Intelligence to analyze call recordings for sentiment, topics, and performance, storing insights in Twilio console.
 - **Graceful Handoff:** Includes logic to connect to a human agent if needed.

 ## Architecture